volpatto/blank-python-project/README.md

 [![Documentation Status](https://readthedocs.org/projects/blank-python-project/badge/?version=latest)](https://blank-python-project.readthedocs.io/en/latest/?badge=latest)

 This repo provides a scratch of a Python project.
-Its purpose is to serve as starting point for the development of a Python project based on a minimal working structure.
+Its purpose is to serve as starting point for the development of a Python project, based on a minimal working structure.

 ## Covered features